SkygearIO/features/features/310-prerender-gear/prerender.md

 Prerender handles any incoming request by first checking whether there is any cached DOM for the forwarded url.
 It there is a cache hit, prerender "hits the fast path" and returns the cached DOM as-is.
 Otherwise it proceeds to the slow path.

 The slow path begins by first navigating to the forwarded url using a headless browser, aloowing the browser to proceed according to redirect transparently, then inspect the final response once it settles down to check if the url locates an html document (i.e. `content-type` is `text/html`).
-If not, prerender returns the response body and headers directly, otherwise it proceeds to capture the response body (the html DOM) and the response header.
+If not, prerender returns the response body and headers directly, otherwise it proceeds to capture the response body (the html) and the response header.

+Getting a prerendered html involves several steps.
 To allow scripts to run to its completion or to allow DOM to transform to a specific state, prerender waits for a configurable period of time before capturing the resultant DOM.
-The resultant DOM will have all of its script tags removed, and a `<base>` tag is inserted to the DOM appropriately to fix relative links in case the domain of the forwarded url is not skygear's domain.
+The resultant DOM will then have all of its script tags removed, and a `<base>` tag is inserted to the DOM appropriately to fix relative links in case the domain of the forwarded url is not skygear's domain.
+The modified DOM is now a prerendered html ready to be cached.

-Response headers are then modified.
-Specifically, `content-length` and `content-encoding` will be removed.
+Response headers also have to be cached alonsgisde the modified DOM but some modifications are needed.
+Specifically, `content-encoding` will be removed, and a new `content-length` will be calculated based on the modified DOM.

-Finally, the modified DOM and headers are put into prerendered html cache using the forwarded url as keys before being sent back to gateway.
+Finally, the modified DOM and response headers are put into prerendered html cache using the forwarded url as keys before being sent back to gateway.
 A configurable expiry time is also applied to the cache such that they expire automatically.

 #### Redirect